instana/nginx-tracing/README.md

 The configurations in the snippet above mean the following:

-- `service`: which name will be associated in the Instana backend with the this NGINX process.
+- `service`: which name will be associated in the Instana backend with this NGINX process.
-  If unspecified, servide names will be calculated based, for example, [HTTP host name or other means](https://docs.instana.io/application_monitoring/services/).
+  If unspecified, service names will be calculated based on, for example, [HTTP host name or other means](https://docs.instana.io/application_monitoring/services/).
 - `agent_host`: the IP address or DNS name of the local host agent.
   **You must change this configuration to match the network name of the Instana agent on the same host as the NGINX process**.
 - `agent_port`: the port on which the NGINX tracing extension will try to contact the host agent.
   Notice that this port is _not configurable_ agent side.
   The NGINX tracing extension allows you to configure it in case of settings requiring port forwarding or port mapping.
-- `max_buffered_spans`: The maximum amount of spans, one per request, that the NGINX tracing extension will keep locally before flush them to the agent; the default is `1000`.
+- `max_buffered_spans`: The maximum amount of spans, one per request, that the NGINX tracing extension will keep locally before flushing them to the agent; the default is `1000`.
   Notice that the NGINX tracing extension will always flush the locally-buffered spans every one second.
   This setting allows you to reduce the amount of local buffering when your NGINX server is serving more than `1000` requests per second.